matthewjburton/comfort-airlines/documents/meeting-minutes/3-14-24-meeting-minutes.md

 ## Agenda

 - [X] Fill in sprint recap
+- [X] Confirm with Oudshoorn that our documents are improvements
 - [ ] Handle outstanding pull requests
 - [ ] Confirm we updated to new naming standards
 - [ ] Determine which requirements document we want to go with